ChenHuangwei/CDSFoam-deepflame/README.md

-# CDSFoam: A detonation solver based on deepflame
+# CDSFoam_V0.2: A detonation solver based on deepflame
 1. The fluxschemes is form [blastFoam](https://github.com/synthetik-technologies/blastfoam) and [detonationFoam](https://github.com/JieSun-pku/detonationFoam)
 2. The HLLC-LM scheme is introduced
 3. The explicit third-order SSP Runge-Kutta method for time integration